 Audrey Hepburn has been said to be one of the most beautiful fashion icons and actresses to ever step foot in Hollywood.

-The poem “Time-Tested Beauty Tips” became one of her favorites, used by Audrey Hepburn on occasion when she was asked for beauty tips.
-It describes the sort of beauty that doesn’t come from fashionable clothes, makeup, or money, but from the inner character within the heart of a woman.
+The poem “Time-Tested Beauty Tips” became one of her favorites, used by Hepburn on occasion when she was asked for beauty tips.
+It describes what Hepburn wanted to embody -the sort of beauty that doesn’t come from fashionable clothes, makeup, or money, but from the inner character within the heart of a woman.

 Time Tested Beauty Tips was written by the late educator-humorist Sam Levinson for his granddaughter and read by Audrey Hepburn on Christmas Eve, 1992.
 [From Audrey Hepburn by Barry Paris, 1996, Putnam]

 For attractive lips, speak words of kindness.

 For lovely eyes, seek out the good in people.

 For a slim figure, share your food with the hungry.